edward-lemonade/ChessClaw/README.md

 ### Components

+**Notes**:

+Pivoted from using **scipy.cluster.hierachy** to 2 level **1D k-means** of **fixed** number grouping.
+It is simplified that the result directly form the board grid.
+The end result is very good.

  * Visual intake: use opencv-python library
  * Board detection:
    * use canny-edge and hughline algorithm to find the potential grid lines
    * calculate all the intersections
-   * cluster the intersections using scipy.cluster.hierarchy
+   * use 1d k-means to group the intersections into 11 rows
-   * further group the groups into rows and columns
+   * for each role use 1d k-means to group the intersections into 11 columns
-   * choose the average of the coordinates from each group
+   * the average of the group coordinates form rows and columns of the grid
-   * find the grid based on the consolidated intersections
  * Chess piece recognition - TBD

 ### Test

 ```
 python3 -m venv .
-.\Scripts\Activate.ps1
+.venv\Scripts\Activate.ps1
 pip install -r requirements.txt
 python test.py
 ```
 You can follow the prompt in the capturing screen to adjust the parameters with hot keys such as w/s for changing theta ratio, [] for minLen etc.

-![Canny Edge Sample][2] ![hugh_line][3] ![consolidated dots][4]
+![Canny Edge Sample][2] ![hugh_line][3] ![K-Means Gird][4]

 ### My setup
 ![My setup][1]